-Why cash incentives are your best option for high school students
+Why cash incentives are your best option for high school students.

 Offering tangible prizes seems to be most effective with elementary school students.
-However, as students get older, they become a less effective motivator.
-The reason is that older students expect more because they know that what they’ve received in the past is no longer sufficient.
-They’ve become more informed and selective.
-Therefore, if they’re going to sell for prizes, they want them to be better quality and usually name brand.
+However, as students get older, they become less effective motivators.
+The reason is that older students expect more because they know that what they've received in the past is no longer sufficient.
+They've become more informed and selective.
+Therefore, if they're going to sell for prizes, they want them to be better quality and usually name brand.

 1. Students Choose how to Spend the Money